wlsf82/protractor-helper/README.md

 });
 ```

 As you can see, by using the protractor-helper library the code is easier to read.
-Also, there is not need of unnecessary complexity.
+Also, there is no need of unnecessary complexity.

 ## Installation